 Levin Iglut Golden Crown in Levi

-Levin Iglut Golden Crown has 24 stylish, inviting glass igloos nestled on a fell slope in Levi.
+Levin Iglut Golden Crown has stylish glass igloos nestled on a fell slope in Levi.
 The resort is a 15-minute drive away from Kittilä airport.

 Levi Northern Lights Huts in Levi

-This glass igloo resort is a fantastic option for travelers hoping to find a piece of ” the old Lapland”.
-Namely, Levi Northern Lights Huts are located in a secluded reindeer farm which has been there more than 170 years.
-It is about 15 minutes drive away from Kittilä airport.
+This glass igloo resort is a good option for travelers hoping to find a piece of ” the old Lapland” close to Kittilä airport.
+Levi Northern Lights Huts are located in a reindeer farm about 15 minutes drive away from Kittilä airport.